metasim/rasterframes-articles/eclipse-newsletter-dec-2018/README.md

 -- +-------------+
 ```

+From the data product's user manual we find that `B01` and `B02` assets map to
+the red and NIR bands.
+From there we create a query reading the
-The next statement creates a view representing global red and NIR band data
-(arbitrarily) on the 15th of each month in 2017.
-This will give us 12 global
+red and NIR band data on the (arbitrarily chosen) 15th of each month in 2017.
-coverages from which we will compute our statistics.
+This will give us 12 global coverages from which we will compute our statistics.

 ```sql
 CREATE TEMPORARY VIEW red_nir_tiles_monthly_2017 AS